THOMASVGTR/ROOTING-FLASHING-PROCCESS-FOR-XIAOMI-REDMI-GO/README.md

 12) boot your redmi go phone to fastboot mode.
 Connect your phone to your computer via USB cable.
 Unlock the boot loader if locked.

 13) Now from GSI FLASHER.exe press 1 from keyboard to navigate the FLASH ALL mode.
-After flashes successfully, then you are DONE.
+After flashing successfully, then you are DONE.

 # LINK OF THE FLASHER SOFTWARE:
 https://github.com/THOMASVGTR/ROOTING-FLASHING-PROCCESS-FOR-XIAOMI-REDMI-GO/blob/master/GSI%20FIRMWARE%20FLASHER%202.0%20(LATEST).exe